-In prepress late binding refers to delaying the conversion of data into a format that is optimised for one specific type of output as long as possible.
+In prepress late binding refers to delaying the conversion of data into a format that is optimized for one specific type of output as long as possible.
 This applies to a number of production aspects even though in recent years it is mainly used in the context of RGB versus CMYK workflows.
 So with late binding, a designer working on a magazine will keep as much of the artwork as possible in RGB and it is only late in the prepress process that all the data get converted to the CMYK color space optimal for the specific printing process that is used to print the magazine.

 Late binding techniques

 - Rendering or ripping pages individually instead of rendering entire flats.
 After defining an imposition template the bitmaps of the individual pages are merged into a flat.
 This makes it easier to switch to a different press or press sheet size at the last possible moment.

 - Processing PDF files with live transparency in them instead of using flattened PDF.
 This allows for easier last-minute corrections on the PDF data.

 - Keeping data in RGB instead of CMYK until the job needs to be rendered.
 This allows for more flexible and better color management since RGB has a wider gamut than CMYK.
 It is also easier to re-use archived data for another printing process.
 Creators have the advantage of being able to stick to a color space – RGB – which is also suitable for web publishing or multimedia work.
 RGB files are also smaller than CMYK files.